Turing-Online-Safety-Codebase/dodo-learning/README.md

 ## License

-We make the source code for this project available under . . .
+We make the source code for this project available under the MIT License.